oleg-alexandrov/PolyView/Readme.md

 vertices, and it can handle zooming to small regions of polygons with large floating point vertex coordinates without overflowing and showing incorrect results.
-Credit for responsiveness goes to Qt, and issues with overlow required careful handling.
+Credit for responsiveness goes to Qt, and issues with overflow required careful handling.

 Lastly, PolyView is open-source and under a liberal license, and can be improved in a collaborative manner.